hey-mike/Notes/Architecture/encoding_and_evolution.md

 - It logically decouples the sender from the recipient (the sender just publishes messages and doesn’t care who consumes them).

 However, a difference compared to RPC is that message-passing communication is usually one-way: a sender normally doesn’t expect to receive a reply to its messages.
 It is possible for a process to send a response, but this would usually be done on a separate channel.
 This communication pattern is asynchronous: the sender doesn’t wait for the message to be delivered, but simply sends it and then forgets about it.

+> **MESSAGE BROKERS**
+> The detailed delivery semantics vary by implementation and configuration, but in general, message brokers are used as follows: one process sends a message to a named queue or topic, and the broker ensures that the message is delivered to one or more consumers of or subscribers to that queue or topic.
+There can be many producers and many consumers on the same topic

+> **DISTRIBUTED ACTOR FRAMEWORKS**
+>
+> - The **actor model** is a programming model for concurrency in a single process.
+Rather than dealing directly with threads (and the associated problems of race conditions, locking, and deadlock), logic is encapsulated in actors.
+Each actor typically represents one client or entity, it may have some local state (which is not shared with any other actor), and it communicates with other actors by sending and receiving asynchronous messages.Message delivery is not guaranteed: in certain error scenarios, messages will be lost.
+Since each actor processes only one message at a time, it doesn’t need to worry about threads, and each actor can be scheduled independently by the framework.
+> - In **distributed actor frameworks**, this programming model is used to scale an application across multiple nodes.
+The same message-passing mechanism is used, no matter whether the sender and recipient are on the same node or different nodes.
+If they are on different nodes, the message is transparently encoded into a byte sequence, sent over the network, and decoded on the other side.